Wednesday, 23 February 2022

 The devotional path is the religious path.
 Devotion towards an inherited belief cannot transport the seeker towards the nondual destination.

-The devotion is between the person and his belief.
+The devotion is between the person and their belief.
 The devotion is based on the belief system.
-The person, who has inherited some belief system, believes in the individualized God and indulges in the devotional path.
+The person who has inherited a belief system believes in the individualized God and indulges in the devotional path.

 Devotional Gods are mythical Gods.
 Mythical Gods are not Vedic Gods.
 Vedic God is Athma, the Spirit.
 Devotional toward myth produces only myth.
 Thus, we must have the devotion to exploring God in truth.

-The devotion makes one believe that he is a person and God has created this world.
-Therefore, he believes that he is born in this world and the world that existed prior to him, this conviction makes him feel he is the doer.
+The devotion makes one believe that he is a person and that God has created this world.
+Therefore, he believes that he is born in this world and the world that existed prior to him; this conviction makes him feel he is the doer.

 Bhagavad Gita:~ “All those whose intelligence has been stolen by material desires, they worship many Gods.
 (7- Verse -20)

-Brihadaranyaka Upanishad: ~ Brahman (God) is present in the form of the Athma, and it is indeed Athma itself’.
+Brihadaranyaka Upanishad: ~ Brahman (God in truth) is present in the form of the Athma, and it is indeed Athma itself.

-Thus, it indicates clearly all the Gods with form and attributes are mere imagination based on the false ‘Self’.
-Thus Atman or Soul, the ‘Self’ is God.
+Thus, it indicates clearly that all the Gods with form and attributes are mere imagination based on the false self.
+Thus, Atman, the Self, is God in truth.

 The Vedas do not talk about idol worship.
 In fact, till about 2000 years ago followers of Vedism never worshiped idols.
-Idol worship was started by the followers of Buddhism and Jains.
+Idol worship was started by the followers of Buddhism and Jainism.
 There is logic to idol worship.
-Vedas speak of one God that is the supreme ‘Self’ in i.e. Atman or Soul but Hinduism indulges in worshiping 60 million Gods.
+Vedas speak of one God that is the supreme Self, in i.e. Atman or Soul but Hinduism indulges in worshiping 60 million Gods.

 That is why Swami Vivekananda: ~ “The masses in India cry to sixty million Gods and still die like dogs.
 Where are these Gods?

-Brihadaranyaka Upanishad: ~ "He who worships the deities as entities entirely separate from him does not know the truth.
+Brihadaranyaka Upanishad: ~ "He who worships the deities as entities entirely separate from the Self does not know the truth.
 For the Gods, he is like a pasu (beast)".
 (1. 4.
 10)

-Yajur Veda – chapter- 32: ~God is Supreme Spirit has no ‘Pratima’ (idol) or material shape.
-He cannot be seen directly by anyone.
-He pervades all beings and all directions.
+Yajur Veda – chapter- 32: ~God is the Supreme Spirit, has no ‘Pratima’ (idol) or material shape.
+God cannot be seen directly by anyone.
+God pervades all beings and all directions.
 Thus, Idolatry does not find any support from the Vedas.

 Yajur Veda indicates that: ~